How much do you like Tunisian crochet on a scale from 1 to 2?

 You can also just follow along with the video, if you prefer that:

-You’ll notice this pattern isn’t free any more.
+You’ll notice the PDF version of this pattern isn’t free any more.

 What’s going on?